EEVengers/ThunderScope/README.md

 ```
 This will build for your current platform.

-The scopeview directory has a `build` and a `dist` folder.
+The scopeview directory will now have a `build` and a `dist` folder.
 The `build` folder is environment specific and contains build information.
 The `dist` folder is where finished builds for the desired platforms will go.

 These folders will naturally be environment specific and are quite large.
 In fact, **if you commit them to your branch, you will no longer be able to push your changes to GitHub.com**.
 Delete them before you commit, you can always generate them again next time you run the commands above.
 We should discuss possibly .gitignore-ing them.